 Economic Impact Payments

 We understand you may have questions concerning the delivery process, taxpayer eligibility, and timing of economic impact payments.
 The payments are automatic for most taxpayers.
-No further action is needed by taxpayers who filed tax returns in 2018 and 2019 and most seniors and retirees.
+No action is required by eligible individuals to receive this second payment.
+The IRS reminds taxpayers that the payments are automatic, and they should not contact their financial institutions or the IRS with payment timing questions.
 Links to IRS information about eligibility and related amounts are provided below and common reasons for being ineligible or receiving reduced payments are related to limitations on IRS-defined dependent status and income levels.

 Taxpayers are responsible for ensuring accurate delivery of their economic impact payment.
 Any payments that cannot be deposited or delivered will be returned to the IRS and the taxpayer will be responsible for contacting the IRS to receive their payment.
 Below are helpful steps to assist with accurately receiving your payment.

 If the account and routing numbers you provided on either your 2018 or 2019 tax return do not pass the IRS validation check, or if First Commerce does not have an account that matches the information you provided on your tax return, your refund will not be received.
 You will then be responsible for contacting the IRS to determine the best way to receive any stimulus funds for which you may be eligible.